jacobcassidy/anki-global-features/README.md

 ### Step 2: Download the _Anki Advance Typed Cards_ files

-You can either download the files you need individually or grab the entire repo at once (which includes files you do not need, such as CHANGELOG.md and README.md).
+You can either download the files you need individually or clone the entire repo (which includes files you do not need, such as CHANGELOG.md and README.md).

 To download the entire repo, [click here for the zip](https://github.com/jacobcassidy/anki-advance-typed-cards/archive/refs/heads/main.zip).
 If you prefer to download the files you need individually, grab the files contained in the [collection.media](https://github.com/jacobcassidy/anki-advance-typed-cards/tree/main/collection.media) directory.